-This page describes annual energy savings targets set for electricity retailers and how they are met under the Energy Savings Scheme
+Our annual report to the Minister describes the savings targets set for electricity retailers and how they are met under the Energy Savings Scheme

 The Electricity Supply Act 1995 prescribes IPART’s functions as Scheme Administrator and Scheme Regulator for the Energy Savings Scheme.
 Under the Act, IPART must submit a report on compliance with the scheme by participants by no later than 31 July each year.
 The Minister is required to table the report before both Houses of Parliament.
 Once the report is tabled, it is made publicly available.

 Our fourth annual report discusses the third full year of operation of the scheme.
 The number of certificates created increased from 1,086,120 certificates for 2011 to 2,572,978 certificates for 2012.
 For the first time the supply of certificates exceeded the number required by retailers to meet their compliance obligations under the Scheme.

 Our third annual report discusses the second full year of operation of the scheme.
 The number of certificates created increased from 804,318 certificates for 2010 to 1,086,120 certificates for 2011.
 This was close to the number of certificates required by retailers to meet their 2011 compliance obligations under the scheme.

 Our second annual report discusses the first full year of operations.
 It was a very successful year for the scheme, with a rapid increase in the number of energy savings certificates created to 804,318 in 2010.

 Our first annual report discusses the first six months of operations.
 We accredited new participants and transitioned accreditations from the Greenhouse Gas Reduction Scheme.
 The number of energy savings certificates created was 278,157 in the first 6 months.